Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Owls have been underdogs by 18 points or more three times this season and covered the spread once.

-- Rice's games this year have hit the over on six of nine set point totals (66.7%).
+- Rice has hit the over in 66.7% of its opportunities this year (six times in nine games with a set point total).

-- Rice is 1-1 against the spread and 2-0 overall when the team records more than 29.4 points.
+- When Rice puts up more than 29.4 points, it is 1-1 against the spread and 2-0 overall.

-- Rice is 0-2 against the spread and 1-1 overall when the team piles up over 422.9 yards.
+- When Rice piles up more than 422.9 yards, the team is 0-2 against the spread and 1-1 overall.

-- This year the Owls have 15 turnovers, two fewer than the Hilltoppers have takeaways (17).
+- The Owls have turned the ball over 15 times, two fewer times than the Hilltoppers have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.